chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/giant-owl.md

 aliases: ["Giant Owl"]
 ---
 # Giant Owl
 *Source: Monster Manual p.
-327. Available in the SRD and the Basic Rules.*
+327, Eberron: Rising from the Last War.
+Available in the SRD and the Basic Rules.*

 Giant owls often befriend fey and other sylvan creatures and are guardians of their woodland realms.